-The user fills a neti pot with a saltwater solution, tilts their head back, and pours the solution into one nostril.
+The neti pot is a type of saline nasal irrigation (SNI) treatment.
+The user fills a neti pot with a saltwater solution, tilts their head forward, and pours the solution into one nostril.

 The FDA says it is informing doctors, other healthcare professionals, device makers, and users about safe practices when using these devices.

 The danger in using neti pots lies primarily in the use of tap water in order to rinse the sinuses.
 Tap water generally has small amounts of bacteria, protozoa, and other microorganisms, including amebae.

 These are fine to swallow because stomach acid kills them, but they should not go into the nasal passages.
 If they do, they can remain alive and eventually cause serious infections.
 In addition, if a person does not clean their neti pot properly after use, some bacteria can remain and infect them later.

 The first step is to make sure to use only sterilized water.
 A person can use: